Creative Blocks

 What causes creative block?

 Creative block is a common problem that many designers face.
-It is a state of mind where you cannot come up with new ideas or solutions.
+It's a state of mind where you can't come up with new ideas or solutions.
 Several factors can cause creative block, including:

-- Fear of failure: The fear of not being able to come up with good ideas or not meeting expectations can be paralyzing.
-In a work environment, this can translate to flagging energy levels, brain fog, the inability to pay attention to potentially inspirational sources, and more.
+Fear of failure: The fear of not being able to come up with good ideas—or the fear of not meeting expectations—can be paralyzing.
+In a work environment, this can translate to flagging energy levels, brain fog, the inability to pay attention to potentially inspirational sources—and more.

-- Lack of inspiration: Sometimes, designers can feel uninspired or lack motivation to create.
-This can occur in any area of your life, but if you feel mentally lackluster, it can get in the way of inspirational thoughts coming in the short term in your work.
+Lack of inspiration: Sometimes, designers can feel uninspired or lack motivation to create.
+This can occur in any area of your life.
+Even so, if you feel mentally lackluster, it can get in the way of inspirational thoughts coming in the short term in your work.

-- Overthinking: Overanalyzing a problem or idea can lead to mental fatigue and make it difficult to think creatively.
+Overthinking: Overanalyzing a problem or idea can lead to mental fatigue—and it can make it difficult to think creatively.
 In the same sense as being overly physically active, when you commit so much mental bandwidth to something, you can end up feeling tired and even more hemmed in from becoming creative.

 Show Hide video transcript